Slavery in Russia

-The 2018 Global Slavery Index estimates 794,000 people currently living in slavery-like conditions in Russia.
-This includes forced labor, forced prostitution, debt bondage, forced servile marriage, exploitation of children, and forced prison labor.
+The 2023 Global Slavery Index estimates that there are 1,899,000 people - approximately 1.26% of the population, currently living in illegal slavery-like conditions in Russia according to Russian law.
+This includes forced labour, forced prostitution, debt bondage, forced servile marriage, exploitation of children, and forced prison labour most belonging to marginalised groups like undocumented immigrants from the Caucasus and former Soviet states.